How to Get Rid of Roaches with Cedarcide: 3 Steps

 And don’t worry, unlike old school, chemical-based bug sprays, non-toxic Tickshield is family and pet-safe, and won’t fill your home with poisonous chemicals.

-For extra protection and prevention, spread Cedarcide Granules throughout your yard, especially along your home’s foundation and those areas with the most bug traffic.
+For extra protection and prevention, we strongly suggest spreading Cedarcide Granules throughout your yard, especially along your home’s foundation and those areas with the most bug traffic.

 No downtime required!
 Because Outdoor Bug Control and Cedarcide Granules are non-toxic, you, your family and pets can safely enjoy your lawn immediately after application.